 Specific data protection regulations apply to whistleblower's data depending on the country.
-The reported case and all its participants (whistleblower, the accused person, suspects, third persons) should be kept confidential.
-According to the data protection regulations, the data can or can't be transferred to another country for investigation.
-Data can't be stored in the countries not specified in the international agreements.
+The reported case and all its participants (whistleblower, the accused person, suspects, and third persons) should be kept confidential.
+According to data protection regulations, the data can or can't be transferred to another country for investigation.
+Data can't be stored in countries not specified in international agreements.
 The time of data storage and its conditions should be set.
 The whistleblower and accused person have the right to know which information was collected and how it would be processed.

 18. Third-party contractors for compliance systems - the possibility of cooperation.

 The companies which are required to set up the whistleblowing system under the whistleblower protection law have a choice to make it in-house or make an agreement with third-party companies.
-Whistleblower protection law may prohibit third parties' use - the company has to roll out the whistleblowing system by itself.
+Whistleblower protection law may prohibit third parties use - the company has to roll out the whistleblowing system by itself.
 Data protection regulations and the possibility of data transfer should be considered while implementing a whistleblowing system.
 Third-party contractors who offer hotline implementation services have to comply with data protection standards of relevant jurisdiction legislation.

 19. Financial rewards.

 The practice to reward whistleblowers is rare.
-While some countries chose to promote whistleblowing as an opportunity to both get some money and uncover illegal practices, others consider rewards as harmful practice for whistleblower image.
+While some countries chose to promote whistleblowing as an opportunity to both get some money and uncover illegal practices, others consider rewards as harmful practices for whistleblower image.